 Why Athens?
 The Greek capital is one of the world’s oldest continually inhabited cities with a recorded history that dates back to 1400 BC.
-It is known as cradle of Western civilization.
+It is known as the cradle of Western civilization.
 This is due to its progress in the fields of literature and architecture.
-Athens really excelled in philosophy where pioneers in this new field of learning—such Plato, Aristotle and Socrates—first shared their theories that are still being studied today.
+Athens really excelled in philosophy, were pioneers in this new field of learning—such as Plato, Aristotle, and Socrates—first shared their theories that are still being studied today.

 How Democracy Is Doing

 The past few years haven’t been easy for Greece or its government.
 Mired in corruption, inefficiencies, and far too much borrowing, the country nearly fell into insolvency and forced to leave the European Union.
-However in 2015, far-left populist politician, Alexis Tsipras, was elected and has gradually led the country’s economy back to a slow, steady growth.
+However, in 2015, far-left populist politician, Alexis Tsipras, was elected and has gradually led the country’s economy back to a slow, steady growth.
 He did this through the use of extreme austerity measures imposed by the EU.
-Remarkably, as a candidate he vowed to ignore these EU demands.
-The government and economy is stable again as a new prime minister was elected this year, Kyriakos Mitsotakis.
+Remarkably, as a candidate, he vowed to ignore these EU demands.
+The government and economy are stable again as a new prime minister was elected this year, Kyriakos Mitsotakis.

-More recently, a flood of immigrants landing on Greece’s shores from worn-torn countries in the Middle East is a new problem that the country is struggling to solve.
+More recently, a flood of immigrants landing on Greece’s shores from worn-torn countries in the Middle East is a new problem that the country struggles to solve.

-The country still has a long way to go before it can be released from the grips of creditors, but its present and future looks sound.
+The country still has a long way to go before it can be released from creditors’ grips, but its present and future look sound.
 Sophie can see this on the streets of Athens.
 Municipal services are working properly, people are engaging in light conversation in cafes and the smiling tourists who have returned.
 Sophie, with her LUC8K Shopper, bought souvenirs in the many family-owned stores for her friends.

 The importance of tourism to the Greek economy can’t be underestimated.
 Greece, in particular the southern Greek islands, are universally considered to be one of the most romantic and beautiful places for a holiday.
 Whitewashed buildings on cliffs overlooking the deep blue sea and beneath clear blue skies are the stuff of dreams.

-So while Donald Trump wants to turn America into a totalitarian state and a dirtier place to live, it is struggling countries like Greece that is showing real leadership in areas of governance and sustainability.
+While Donald Trump wants to turn America into a totalitarian state and a dirtier place to live, struggling countries like Greece show real leadership in governance and sustainability.

-Not many people know this but Sophie is an Olympics fanatic.
+Not many people know this, but Sophie is an Olympics fanatic.
 The international sporting event was founded in ancient Greece.
-Sophie even has her eye on an Omega 1932 Olympic pocket watch but at $109,000 she is content with her LUC8K handmade leather bags.
-Omega has been the official timekeeper for the Olympic Games since 1932, which is why the watch is so special to Sophie.
+Sophie even has her eye on an Omega 1932 Olympic pocket watch, but at $109,000, she is content with her LUC8K handmade leather bags.
+Omega has been the official timekeeper for the Olympic Games since 1932, so the watch is so special to Sophie.

 The Stadium at Olympia

-Finally, the world class shot putters performed their feats of strength on dirt, one of the world’s oldest materials.
-Even the crowds that watched the games gathered informally on the sides of the dirt playing field, sitting on the lawn as the athletes competed.
-It was far cry from the Olympic Games of today, performed in multi-billion stadiums—with armed guards, metal detectors and with hundreds-of-thousands of spectators.
+Finally, the world-class shot putters performed their feats of strength on dirt, one of the world’s oldest materials.
+Even the crowds watched the games gathered informally on the dirt playing field’s sides, sitting on the lawn as the athletes competed.
+It was a far cry from the Olympic Games of today, performed in multi-billion stadiums—with armed guards, metal detectors, and hundreds-of-thousands of spectators.